mikaelbr/bacon-love/exercises/02_wrapping_values_as_reactive_datatypes/problem.md

 ```

 This will log the event object emitted each time a button-element is clicked.
-Don't think to much of the `.log()` method just yet, we will cover this and
+Don't think too much of the `.log()` method just yet, we will cover this and
 more in the next exercise.

 Refer to [Creating Stream](https://github.com/baconjs/bacon.js#creating-